 The Stuart Jackson Gallery is the oldest gallery dealing in Japanese Woodblock Prints, Ukiyo-e, in Canada.
 After over 38 years in the Yorkville area, the Stuart Jackson Gallery has purchased a wonderful gallery space at 882 Queen St W, backing onto Trinity-Bellwoods Park, which opened to the public in January 2013.
-The gallery hours are by appointment or Tues-Sat noon – 6PM
+The gallery hours are Tues-Sat noon – 6PM or by appointment.

 Ukiyo-e, meaning ‘pictures of the floating world’, was the most popular art form of 17th -19th century Japan.
 ‘Ukiyo’ was a Buddhist term referring to the melancholy transience of life.
 The concept was punningly altered to mean the fleeting pleasures of everyday life.
 Ukiyo-e depicted these pleasures, primarily through the medium of Japanese Woodblock Prints.

 The pleasures that were most commonly illustrated in Japanese Woodblock Prints were: the theater (Kabuki, Noh, etc); beautiful women; and the enjoyment of the natural world (landscapes, nature).
 Other subjects included shunga (erotica); current and historical events, legends, and more.